-- The number of rebate or voucher used in frontline communities - The number of secure public bike parking spaces - E-bike library usage overall and in frontline communities - Shared mobility trips overall and in frontline communities - Percent of commercial deliveries made by E-micromobility
+- # of rebate or voucher used in frontline communities - # of secure public bike parking spaces - E-bike library usage overall and in frontline communities - Shared mobility trips overall and in frontline communities

-1 https://en.wikipedia.org/wiki/Energy_efficiency_in_transport
+&lt;sup>1 https://en.wikipedia.org/wiki/Energy\efficiency\in\transport

+• % of commercial deliveries made by E-micromobility

-- ...For a direct-to-consumer rebate program in Alameda County for E-micromobility vehicles.
-Nearby counties have successfully operated such rebate programs. - ...For State and Federal tax incentives for E-bike purchases.
-The high price of E-micromobility vehicles is a major barrier to use. - ...For State government to eliminate the Driver's License requirement for E-scooters.
+...For a direct-to-consumer rebate program in Alameda County for E-micromobility vehicles.
+Nearby counties have successfully operated such rebate programs.

+...For State and Federal tax incentives for E-bike purchases.
+The high price of E-micromobility vehicles is a major barrier to use.

+...For State government to eliminate the Driver's License requirement for E-scooters.
 Using an E-scooter is very similar to using a bike.
-Bike riders are not required to hold a driver's license, but E-scooter users are. - ...For reduced permit fees for shared mobility service providers.
-Permit feesd have been identified by operatros as a key constraint to expanding shared mobility services. \ - ...For shared mobility providers to ensure equitable access to services in disadvantaged neighborhoods.
-Any reduction in permit fees should be accompanied by commitments from Operators to better servce disadvantaged communities.
+Bike riders are not required to hold a driver's license, but E-scooter users are.

+...For reduced permit fees for shared mobility service providers.
+Permit fees have been identified by operators as a key constraint to expanding shared mobility services.

+...For shared mobility providers to ensure equitable access to services in disadvantaged neighborhoods.
+Any reduction in permit fees should be accompanied by commitments from Operators to better service disadvantaged communities.